Business modelling BSMO

 Predominantly focused on the representation of processes, roles, data, organisation and time.
 Models may be used to represent a subject at varying levels of detail and decomposition.

-Business models are typically created to communicate and provide insights about existing, conceptual or proposed scenarios.
+Business models are typically created to communicate and provide insights into existing, conceptual or proposed scenarios.
 As such, they are likely to be working models that allow comparisons of alternative outcomes based on changing inputs and parameters.

 Understanding the responsibility levels of this skill